-The purpose of the WorryWoo Developing Emotional Intelligence Program (DEIP) is to introduce social and emotional learning (SEL) as an essential part of a school's literacy and arts curriculum in order to:
+The purpose of the WorryWoos Developing Emotional Intelligence (DEI) Program is to introduce social and emotional learning (SEL) as an essential part of a school's literacy and arts curriculum in order to:

 Create positive emotional understanding

 Improve emotional intelligence

 The program goals will be accomplished by including lesson plans on emotions, relationships and social-emotional skills.
 These will be adapted to language arts, visual arts and performing arts lessons in connection with common core standards to create a cross-curriculum platform.

 Evidence Based Social and Emotional Learning with the WorryWoos

 After 10 weeks of using the WorryWoo Program the teachers found that students were better able to manage their emotions.
 Specifically, the results indicated a significant positive impact on the students regarding:

 - Recognition of basic and complex emotions

 - Reduced feelings of "feeling like a failure"

 At the conclusion of the program students will be able to demonstrate an ability to: